Colectomy

 Colorectal Cancer Prevention

-- healthy tobacco-free lifestyle
+- Healthy tobacco-free lifestyle

-- exercise and healthy lifestyle (The American Cancer Society says adults should get 150 minutes of moderate-intensity or 75 minutes of high-intensity exercise (or a combination of these) each week.
+- Exercise and healthy lifestyle (The American Cancer Society says adults should get 150 minutes of moderate-intensity or 75 minutes of high-intensity exercise (or a combination of these) each week.

 - Cut back on red meat and other high-fat foods